 - A request for informal resolution must be made within 90 calendar days of the date of the alleged incident.

-- Students may make the request to the director of Services for Students with Disabilities or to the Office for Inclusion and Equity.
-Students may discuss the issue with his/her assigned SSD coordinator to begin an informal resolution process.
+- Students may make the request to the director of Disability and Access or to the Office for Inclusion and Equity.
+Students may discuss the issue with his/her assigned D&A coordinator to begin an informal resolution process.

-- The SSD coordinator will help determine whether the issue can be resolved informally and which office is most appropriate to be involved.
-If the student’s concern is about his/her SSD coordinator, the director of SSD or the Office for Inclusion and Equity is the most appropriate first contact.
+- The D&A coordinator will help determine whether the issue can be resolved informally and which office is most appropriate to be involved.
+If the student’s concern is about his/her D&A coordinator, the director of D&A or the Office for Inclusion and Equity is the most appropriate first contact.

 - A request for informal resolution will not extend the 90-day time limit for filing a formal complaint.